waldnzwrld/Tiktoken-go-ruby-wrapper/README.md

 # Testing

-In a terminal execute `script/test`
+In a terminal execute `script/function-test`

-tests ate in the test/test/tiktoken dir
+tests are in the test/test/tiktoken dir

 # Profiling the approach

-In a terminal execute `script/benchmark`
+In a terminal execute `script/memory-profile`

 This will perform the following benchmarks
 ## Go Profiling
-encoder.rb#L71 contains a call to a `goProfile` function in the cgo lib tiktoken_wrapper.go#L120.
+profile_test.rb#L49 contains a call to a `goProfile` function in the cgo lib tiktoken_wrapper.go#L120.
 This runs all of the exposed tiktoken functions including a run of `encode` over 1000 executions.
+This is called on benchmark_test.rb#L64
 The output is written to a pprof file, which can be opened using `pprof -http=localhost:6600 mem.pprof`

+## C profiling
+test/cgo_profile.c is compiled and executed it runs the same `goProfile` function mentioned above using either `leaks` on MacOs or `heaptrack` either locally or in a docker container.

 ## Ruby Profiling
-benchmark.rb#L51 wraps an `encode` block run 50000 times in  MemoryProfiler calls that describe object allocation and overall memory usage.
+profile_test.rb#L37 wraps an `encode` block run 50000 times in  MemoryProfiler calls that describe object allocation and overall memory usage.

+## Long testing
+profile_test.rb includes a `test_over_time` method that takes a block and repeats the block 100 times.
+It could be used to test looooong chains of encoding or decoding over time to see if there is a memory leak if need be.
+I have used it before to verify my approach but did not include it in scripting due to the efficacy of the above profiling.

+# Timing the approach

+In a terminal execute `script/benchmark`

-benchmark.rb#L47 includes a 50000 execution block of calls to Encode with timings.
+benchmark_test.rb#L25 includes a 50000 execution block of calls to Encode with timings.

+# CI

+CI will build the gem and run tests against the gem in a docker container.
+It also Lints the Go and Ruby code

+There is also a set of regression tests to make sure that latency is not increased and that memory leaks are vetted.